 << Continued from Ariel View, part 1

 Get buy-in from the owners of the scanned systems if you're considering automated scanning tools.
-There's always the chance that scanning might impact a system
+There's always the chance that scanning might impact a system in an unanticipated way and lead to downtime.
+And the goal of VM is to minimize -- not increase -- downtime.

 Set up governance and assign accountable owners of the data and processes in the system.
 Most systems within the enterprise are interdependent peers, but control of those systems is likely to be stove-piped and hierarchical.
 Decide ahead of time how the system will account for centralization, distribution and delegation of control.
 Individual business units, for example, might be resistant to a centralized system if they have limited visibility into the system or say about how decisions are made.
 Remember: the time to get buy-in is before any products are purchased.
 Without governance, clearly defined duties and buy-in, vulnerability management frameworks are just extra overhead.